pranigopu/artificialIntelligence-in-games/lab2/README.md

 #### Solving issue 2
 The second issue is easily solved by using the `evaluation.RunGames` class (instead of the `Game` class) found in the source file "src/main/java/evaluation/RunGames" (relative to the project directory of course).
 We can specify this in our configuration (in the "Edit Configurations" window) under the "Build and run" heading.
 The `RunGames` class helps us do two two things:

-- Run N number of repetitions of a game between different agents
+- Run N number of Round-Robin repetitions of a game between different agents
 - Gather & present data on the played games for
   - Each game in the tournament
   - Each agent in the tournament